mikeheddes/fast-multi-join-sketch/README.md

 # Convolution and Cross-Correlation of Count Sketches Enables Fast Cardinality Estimation of Multi-Join Queries

-This repository contains the source code, extended results, and cardinality estimates for the experiments of the research paper under review at SIGMOD 2024.
+This repository contains the source code, extended results, and cardinality estimates for the experiments of the research paper published at the International Conference on Management of Data (SIGMOD) 2024.

 ## Requirements